aframevr/aframe/docs/components/cursor.md

 Events emitted on the cursor entity also include event detail `intersectedEl`, which provides a reference to the intersected entity.

-#### originalEvent
+#### mouseEvent and touchEvent

-Where the trigger for a cursor event is a [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) or [TouchEvent](https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent), event detail `originalEvent` provides a reference to that event.
+Where the trigger for a cursor event is a [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) or [TouchEvent](https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent), event detail `mouseEvent` or `touchEvent` provides a reference to that event.

 These events provide a wealth of additional detail about the event, as detailed in the APIs linked above.
-Among other things, they indicate:
+Among other things, they can indicate:

 - which mouse button was used
-- information about the state of the mouse buttons, and relevant keys shuch as Shift, Ctrl etc. at the time of the mouse event.
+- information about the state of the mouse buttons (or multi-touch for touch events), and relevant keys shuch as Shift, Ctrl etc. at the time of the mouse or touch event.
 - the screen co-ordinates where the event occured.

 This information can be used by applications to handle cursor events differently, depending on this information (e.g. different handling of left click & right click).